bduggan/termie/README.md

   > \await 02
   ```

-  Search the command history for the last occurrence of 'User.find' using fzf
+  Search the command history for the last occurrence of 'User' using fzf
   ```
   > \find User
   ```